 Luxury is being redefined in real time.
 Audiences are shifting.
 Values are evolving.
-Expectations are higher – not only of the product, but of the experience, the narrative, the meaning behind it.
+Expectations are higher – not only of the product, but of the experience, the narrative, and the meaning behind it.

 For us, expressing luxury begins with disciplined curiosity about the audience, and what the product will say about their identity.
 Who are they?
 What do they seek?
 How do they speak?
 Where do they gather, and what earns their attention?
 The traditional codes of craft, quality, elegance and comfort still count.
 But today, luxury must do more than signal excellence; it must resonate, persuade, and invite belief.